EventStore/eventstore.org/_posts/2020-01-17-event-store-6.0.0-preview-2-release.md

     userCredentials: new EventStore.Client.UserCredentials("admin", "changeit"));
 ```

-> Note: This is a breaking change from the preview one.
+> Note: This is a breaking change from preview one.

-## Improvements to tracking commits across a cluster
+## Replication Improvements

-Commit tracking has been reworked to centralize the commit status and provide the ability in the future to specify which commit level is required before returning acknowledgements on write operations.
+Improvements have been made to centralise replication logic for each type of operation.
+This improves performance and correctness.

 The three different levels are as follows